 Our personal favourite is WatchTo5K, and you don’t need a phone banging around in your pocket to use it.
 WatchTo5K tracks your route, distance, calories, average speed and heart rate while you run and stores all runs in Apple Health, all from your Apple Watch.

 Getting fit, whatever that means, doesn’t need to be all about squatting, sprinting or straining yourself in a crowded gym.
 Sometimes, it’s just about getting out there.
-Alltrails is the anorak’s guide you need to the great outdoors, an app that offers trail maps curated by seasoned walkers and casual strollers.
+AllTrails is the anorak’s guide you need to the great outdoors.
+It’s an app that offers trail maps curated by seasoned walkers and casual strollers.
 It couldn’t be easier to use, either.